-I am committed to mentoring the next generation of scientists and engineers, which should represent society at large in terms of gender, race, and ethnicity.
+I am committed to mentoring the next generation of scientists and engineers, which should represent society at large in terms of gender, race, ethnicity, and sexuality.
 I am also passionate about sharing my professional and personal experiences and providing constructive advice to women and girls.
 We should not all have to fight the same fights over and over again.

 How good is this advice?
 I was honored to receive the 2009 Presidential Awards for Excellence in Science, Mathematics, and Engineering Mentoring (PAESMEM), USC Provost's Mentoring Award, the Mellon Mentoring Award, and was named one of the 25 Most Powerful Women in Technology and one of the top 25 Women in Robotics.
 To actively promote diversity in engineering education and research, I have chaired the USC Viterbi School of Engineering branch of the USC Women in Science and Engineering (WiSE) Program, I regularly serve as an CRA-W DREU mentor, lead the Viterbi K-12 STEM

 VAST Program, and contribute to mentoring resources for girls and women.

 I enjoy sharing what I have learned through all those experiences in order to help others to succeed.
 Here are some mentoring resources and answers to questions I am often asked.

 - Most of what you read, watch, and hear is full of stereotypes.
 Do your own research, ideally by talking with people who are involved in STEM, and visit real work places (including research labs!), so you get a true sense of what things are really like.